trevianxyz/abai/_posts/2020-02-24-abai-a-poet-for-all-seasons.markdown

 Autobiographical Motifs
 When Abai speaks about himself, his will to verbalize the experiences of his life with utmost honesty outweighs any other consideration.
 This is particularly true of a number of Abai’s poems that sum up the results of his life struggles, drawing a balance of what he has realized over the years.
 Such is the poem “It pains me now.”

-_It pains me now to realize that I have tinkered							With nature’s gifts and lived my life in vain._							_I thought myself one of the rarest thinkers,							But empty is my fame… Alas, I have no aim._

-_Inconstancy and idleness are our greatest banes.
-We put no faith in loyalty of friends._								_Our warmth of feeling all too quickly wanes,							We cool too soon: a trifling hurt offends._
+> _Inconstancy and idleness are our greatest banes.
+We put no faith in loyalty of friends._
+> _Our warmth of feeling all too quickly wanes,							We cool too soon: a trifling hurt offends._

-_I have no one to love now, and no friend.
-In disillusionment I turned to writing verse._							_When I was sure in heart, how without end,							How fascinating seemed the universe!_
+> _I have no one to love now, and no friend.
+In disillusionment I turned to writing verse._
+> _When I was sure in heart, how without end,							How fascinating seemed the universe!_

-_My soul craves friendship, seeks it daily,_
+> _My soul craves friendship, seeks it daily,_
-_My heart is aching for it, and while I								Have never known a friend who’d not betray me,_ _I sing a hymn to friendship for all time!_
+> _My heart is aching for it, and while I								Have never known a friend who’d not betray me,_
+> _I sing a hymn to friendship for all time!_

 It is this uncompromising honesty about himself that earned Abai the right to judge his own people with unrelenting candor.